-- Collaborative nature and significant funding size of the average research projects.
-The focus should be on research projects which could not be otherwise funded through usual channels (e.g. SNSF projects). - Social and industrial relevance, in terms of projected benefits to health, security and the environment. - Industrial participation to the proposed project through financial support in cash or in kind is appreciated and represents a plus in the evaluation.
+- Inclusion of end-users.
+The team proposing an RTD should include one (or more) end-user of the technology being developed, (e.g., a medical doctor for health applications). - Collaborative nature and significant funding size of the research project.
+The focus should be on research projects which could not be otherwise funded through usual channels (e.g. SNSF projects). - Social and industrial relevance, in terms of potential benefits to health, security, energy and the environment. - Expected engineering impact.
+The project proposal must address original research issues, but it must also show how the potential results to be achieved at the end of the project can be used to seed a prototype/product development or a tangible contribution to the application domain. - Industrial participation to the proposed project through financial support in cash or in kind is appreciated and represents a plus in the evaluation.

-Proposals that do not fit these requirements will not be considered for funding because they do not fit the nano-tera.ch strategic vision.
+Proposals that do not match these requirements will not be considered for funding because they do not fit the nano-tera.ch strategic vision.